suji0131/Notes/QInt/DataScience.md

 As a result, PCA is useful for dimensionality reduction because you can set an arbitrary variance cutoff.

+## Model Evaluation
+### Explain what precision and recall are.
+How do they relate to the ROC curve?
+Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced.

+Recall (sensitivity): True positive divided by how many real ones are there. (how many of the positive samples have been identified as being positive)

+A system with high recall but low precision returns many results, but most of its predicted labels are incorrect when compared to the training labels.

+Precision: True positive divided by how many ones did you predict A system with high precision but low recall is just the opposite, returning very few results, but most of its predicted labels are correct when compared to the training labels.

+Sensitivity is the other name for recall but specificity is **NOT PRECISION**.
+Specificity is a measure of how many of the negative samples have been identified as being negative.

+Precision is used when positive class is more interesting than the negative class.
+So, if your problem involves kind of searching a needle in the haystack when for ex: the positive class samples are very rare compared to the negative classes, use a precision recall curve.
+Othwerwise use a ROC curve because a ROC curve remains the same regardless of the baseline prior probability of your positive class (the important rare class).

+### Is it better to have too many false positives, or too many false negatives?
+Explain.
+It depends on the question as well as on the domain for which we are trying to solve the question.

+In medical testing, false negatives may provide a falsely reassuring message to patients and physicians that disease is absent, when it is actually present.
+This sometimes leads to inappropriate or inadequate treatment of both the patient and their disease.
+So, it is desired to have too many false positive.

+For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery.
+While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
+So, we prefer too many false negatives over many false positives.

+### How can you prove that one improvement you've brought to an algorithm is really an improvement over not doing anything?
+One common way to achieve the above guidelines is through A/B testing, where both the versions of algorithm are kept running on similar environment for a considerably long time and real-life input data is randomly split between the two.
+This approach is particularly common in Web Analytics.

+(more on AB Testing later)

+### What is statistical power?
+Power of a hypothesis test is the probability that the test correctly rejects null hypothesis (H0) when alternative hypothesis (H1) is true.
+To put in another way, Statistical power is the likelihood that a study will detect an effect when the effect is present.
+The higher the statistical power, the less likely you are to make a Type II error (concluding there is no effect when, in fact, there is).
+(Different fromn AB testing?).

+### How would you validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression.
+- Using R<sup>2</sup> is one way.
+- If the values seem to be reasonable, examine the parameters; any of the following would indicate poor estimation or multi-collinearity: opposite signs of expectations, unusually large or small values, or observed inconsistency when the model is fed new data.
+- Use jackknife resampling if the dataset contains a small number of instances, and measure validity with R squared and mean squared error (MSE).
+The jackknife estimator of a parameter is found by systematically leaving out each observation from a dataset and calculating the estimate and then finding the average of these calculations.
+Given a sample of size n, the jackknife estimate is found by aggregating the estimates of each n-1 sized sub-sample.

+### What is root cause analysis?
+Essentially, you can find the root cause of a problem and show the relationship of causes by repeatedly asking the question, "Why?", until you find the root of the problem.

+## Ensemble Learning
 ### Why are ensemble methods (Combining multiple models for better performance) superior to individual models?
 They average out biases, reduce variance, and are less likely to overfit.